 For the last three decades, Ed Naha has gained considerable acclaim as a writer for his work in motion pictures and television, as well as a critic and early driving force behind the legendary horror magazine Fangoria.
-During the 1970s he had gained a reputation through his film journalist in Rolling Stone and Playboy, before progressing to screenwriting in the mid-1980s through his association with Charles Band’s Empire Pictures on such cult favourites as Troll and Dolls, the latter bringing him to the attention of director Stuart Gordon and producer Brian Yuzna.
+During the 1970s he had gained a reputation through his film journalism in Rolling Stone and Playboy, before progressing to screenwriting in the mid-1980s through his association with Charles Band’s Empire Pictures on such cult favourites as Troll and Dolls, the latter bringing him to the attention of director Stuart Gordon and producer Brian Yuzna.

 Having conceived a story that would be ideal for their young children to enjoy, Naha wrote a script entitled Teenie Weenies about a group of kids who are accidentally shrunk by the kind-hearted but reckless scientist Wayne Szalinski and are forced to climb through the jungle of their back yard in order to make it home safely before being eaten alive by insects or attacked by giant dogs.
 The story would arouse the interest of Disney, but through its troubled pre-production Gordon and Yuzna would lose creative control, Naha’s script would be written and the movie would ultimately be retitled Honey, I Shrunk the Kids.